Dorothy Una Ratcliffe: Writing and themes

+During her lifetime Dorothy was described as a writer with "genuine not-to-be-questioned folk-feeling and instinct for folk-rhythms".

-Dorothy had a deep love for the Yorkshire Dales and its dialects and customs.
+She had a deep love for the Yorkshire Dales and its dialects and customs.
 She published her first volume of Dales ballads, The Dales of Arcady, in 1918 and produced many subsequent volumes, poems and plays over the following years.
 She also had a passion for Gypsy and Traveller culture which provided another subject for her writing.
-She published 49 books in her lifetime, was a regular contributor to The Dalesman and the Yorkshire Post and edited the literary magazine The Microcosm of which G. K. Chesterton and J. R. R. Tolkien were contributors.
+She published 49 books in her lifetime, was a regular contributor to The Dalesman and the Yorkshire Post and edited the literary magazine The Microcosm to which G. K. Chesterton and J. R. R. Tolkien were contributors.
 She was also an active campaigner for the Yorkshire Dialect and Gypsy Lore societies.

-Many of her books were illustrated by Wensleydale artist Fred Lawson who shared D.U.R’s love of the Yorkshire countryside and its people.
+Many of her books were illustrated by Wensleydale artist Fred Lawson who shared D.U.R's love of the Yorkshire countryside and its people.
 Some of her work was also illustrated by Cecile Walton.

 D.U.R counted writer Philip Larkin and painter Augustus John amongst her acquaintances.

-Critical reception

-Ratcliffe's poetry has fallen out of fashion now, but during her lifetime she was described as a writer with "genuine not-to-be-questioned folk-feeling and instinct for folk-rhythms".

-‘Gypsy library’ and other collections
+'Gypsy library' and other collections

 While married to Charles Ratcliffe, Dorothy had encouraged and assisted Lord Brotherton in his collecting of early books and manuscripts, which would eventually become the Brotherton Collection.

-Dorothy’s own most notable collection is her library of books, documents and news cuttings about Romany life and culture.
+Dorothy's own most notable collection is her library of books, documents and news cuttings about Romany life and culture.
 Originally housed at Temple Sowerby Manor they were donated to the Brotherton Library at the University of Leeds in 1950.
-Her donation of what she called her ‘Gypsy library’ formed the start of the university’s Romany Collection and also included manuscripts and artwork.
+Her donation of what she called her ‘Gypsy library’ formed the start of the university's Romany Collection and also included manuscripts and artwork.
 It is part of Leeds University Library's Gypsy, Traveller and Roma Collections.
 D.U.R was already a patron and Honorary Consultant of the Brotherton Library and in 1954 she donated money for the continued development of the collection.
-Her library reflects an outsider’s interest and passion for Gypsy and Traveller culture.
+Her library reflects an outsider's interest and passion for Gypsy and Traveller culture.
 Dorothy was a vocal ally of Travelling communities, writing poems in support of their rights, publishing letters in local newspapers and writing to the National Council for Civil Liberties.

 D.U.R was also a keen collector of art, furniture and ceramics.
 On her death in 1967 her collection of art, glass and fans was bequeathed to the City of Leeds.